ericksonreyes/command-bus/README.md

 ![Code Coverage](https://github.com/ericksonreyes/command-bus/raw/master/coverage_badge.svg)
 [![Build](https://github.com/ericksonreyes/command-bus/actions/workflows/merge.yaml/badge.svg?branch=master)](https://github.com/ericksonreyes/command-bus/actions/workflows/merge.yaml)

 Nothing fancy.
 I just created my command bus that I've been copy-pasting over and over again.
+I usually move most of the business or application logic away from framework controllers (MVC) and put it into commands and handlers.

+But I don't want to couple the command handler with the framework controller.
+I want to be able to assign and switch them via a dependency injection library.

 ## Installation